obiwac/uclouvain-icpc/public/md/index.md

 ## What is ICPC?

-ICPC stands for International Collegiate Programming Contest.
-It is an algorithmic programming contest for college students.
-Teams of three, representing their university, work to solve the most real-world problems, fostering collaboration, creativity, innovation, and the ability to perform under pressure.
+ICPC (International Collegiate Programming Contest) is an algorithmics programming contest for university students.
+Teams of three - representing their university - work to solve the most problems, fostering collaboration, creativity, innovation, and the ability to perform under pressure.

 ## How it works ?
 There is multiple levels of competition.
 Here in Belgium there is 3 levels: